guardian/backend-101-nicl/README.md

-# Scala starter kit for the Backend 101 guide
+# Example Backend 101 repository

 _Not intended for actual production use._